douggal/advent-of-code-2021/README.md

 Made the grid global to program.
 Seemed easy way to reduce visual clutter and get the stars, but should have passed it along as parameter.

+#### Day 12
+Decided a recursive procedure would be less coding, and I'll bank on having enough heap space to handle it.

+I first build a dictionary of each cave and the list of caves to which it is connected.
+Start at start and keep splunking forward to the next cave until either the end is reach (record the path from start), a dead end is found.
+Fall back to last fork and go forward with next cave in the list until all the pathways are exhausted.